A microscopically reversible kinetic theory of flocking: Microscopic model

 Let us now consider collisions between bird and air, which unlike the collision with birds among themselves involve a chemical reaction described by \eqref{eq:C1C2}.
 Like the birds, we assume the air particles are hard spheres.
 That is, we can integrate over all possible collisions specified by an impact parameter $b$ and a relative velocity magnitude

-Unlike for the case of bird-bird collisions, we assume that when a bird and air particle meet, the reactive collision only takes place at some probability.
-The conditional probability that a reactive collision takes place when the bird and air particle meet can only depend on relative velocity magnitude $u$ and impact parameter $b$ by symmetry.
-However, it will turn out to be more convenient to replace dependence on impact parameter with dependence on scattering in angle $\chi$ which is tied to the impact parameter.
+Unlike for the case of bird-bird collisions, we assume that when a bird and air particle meet, the reactive collision only occurs with some probability less than one.
+This probability can only depend on relative velocity magnitude $u$ and impact parameter $b$ by symmetry.
 That is, we have

-where we introduced the \quotes{reactive volumes} $\kappa^{\pm}_{\flap } \left( u , \chi \right)$ which represent the spherical volume around a chemical $C_{\pm}$ for which a reaction to $C_{\mp}$ takes place if a bird and air particle collide within this volume (see Fig.~\ref{figsimpleimpact123}).
-The coefficients $\kappa^{\pm}_{\flap } (u , \chi )$ are called the flapping probabilities and are constrained to be related to each other through microscopic reversibility as (see App.~\ref{app:reactionprob} for a derivation)
+where we introduced the \quotes{reactive volumes} $ \tilde \kappa^{\pm}_{\flap } \left( u , b \right)$ which represent the spherical volume around a chemical $C_{\pm}$ for which the reaction of \eqref{eq:C1C2} occurs if a bird and air particle collide within it (see Fig.~\ref{figsimpleimpact123}).
+It will turn out to be more convenient to replace dependence on impact parameter with dependence on the scattering angle $\chi$ of the reactive collision which has a unique value for each impact parameter of a specific collision type.
+In particular, let us write

+where $d_{\bird \air }$ is the average diameter of a bird and air particle and $g^{\pm}( u , \chi ) $ is a dimensionless function that is computed in App.~\ref{eq:scatteringangle}.
+We can then define